 This unit will provide a critical examination of the state and complexity of the Australian health and social care system as it relates to older adults.
 You will become adept at accessing online and other resources provided to support aged care, as well as the spectrum of services that older adults can access.
-Through simulations and workshops, you will develop skills to interact with and guide consumers of these services, and how to support decision making by consumers from a variety of backgrounds.
-The unit will provide an introduction to how different health care professionals engage with older adults requiring care and support, particularly how team-based approaches my support the provision of quality care.
+Through case studies, you will develop skills to interact with, guide and support people to engage with these services.
+There is a focus on realising authentic consumer directed care whilst empowering individuals to negotiate and understand the system.
+The unit will introduce how to engage with older adults requiring quality care and support.

 |Unit name||Navigating the Aged Care System|